Pelican-Elegant/elegant/documentation/content/101 Quick Start/updating-new-releases.md

 leave the path at that, but it is recommended to add the `/Elegant` at the end as a reminder of the repository name.

-If the Elegant theme was "installed" in this manner, you can either update your local repository or recreate your repository as noted in the following two sections.
+If the Elegant theme was installed in this manner, you can either update your local repository or recreate your repository as noted in the following two sections.

 ### Updating a Standalone Theme